 - Outlook not responding with or without an error

-- Outlook starts to hang, freeze, or even stops working when you’re trying to open an email attachment, file, or while sending an email message.
+- Outlook starts to hang, freeze, or even stop working when you’re trying to open an email attachment, or file, or while sending an email message.

 First of all, start Microsoft Outlook in a safe mode to solve the “Processing” screen issue.